 In terms of management/employee incentives, Switzerland offers attractive participation schemes, which, if structured as an equity participation, generally aim to obtain a tax-exempt capital gain (instead of taxable salary) for the Swiss resident managers upon an exit.
-However, in case of an acquisition of employee shares for which a fair market value was unavailable or not accepted at the time of acquisition, part of the capital gain at exit might be taxed.
-In any case, founder shares will not be regarded as employee shares and will as such generally provide for a tax-exempt capital gain (except if the tax authorities qualify part of the purchase price as taxable consideration (e.g. past or future salary) or a so-called indirect partial liquidation is triggered).
+However, in case of an acquisition of employee shares for which a fair market value was unavailable or not accepted at the time of acquisition, part of the capital gain at exit might be taxed in case of a sale within five years after the acquisition.
+In any case, founder shares will not be regarded as employee shares and will as such generally provide for a tax-exempt capital gain.